Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface

 As we know, our LSAT/STO device is not fabricated in a ring geometry; instead, it is a Hall bar with a length of 160~$\mu$m and a width of 50~$\mu$m.
-We calculate the Fermi wavelength as $\lambda_F = \sqrt{(2\pi/n)}$ = 16 nm, and the corresponding mean free path as $l = h\mu/e\lambda_F$ $\approx$ 540 nm (at $V_g$ = 3.8 V).
-Comparing these values with the device dimensions, it is evident that transport in the measured device is not ballistic but diffusive.
+For a micro-scale spatially inhomogeneous sample, the transport mobility extracted using the Drude formula can be a rather crude estimate.
+To obtain a more reliable measure of electron scattering, we therefore estimate the quantum mobility by analyzing the SdH oscillations using the Lifshitz–Kosevich formalism~\cite{shoenberg2009magnetic}.
+The transport mobility is insensitive to small angle scattering, whereas quantum mobility is sensitive to all scattering events and is typically one order of magnitude smaller than transport mobility in 2D systems in which the carriers and ionized impurities are spatially separated.
+From the field-dependent of the SdH oscillations amplitude (see Fig.~\ref{SdH}b), we extract a quantum mobility of $\mu_q$ $\sim$ 2530 cm$^2$V$^{-1}$s$^{-1}$, one order of magnitude smaller than the transport mobility.
+Now, we calculate the Fermi wavelength as $\lambda_F = \sqrt{(2\pi/n)}$ = 16 nm, and the corresponding mean free path as $l = h\mu_q/e\lambda_F$ $\approx$ 65 nm (at $V_g$ = 3.0 V).
+Comparing these values with the estimated circumference of the effective closed loop ($L$) $\sim$123 nm (as $L = \sqrt{\frac{2\pi h}{eB_0}}$ and $B_0$ = 1.7 T), it is evident that the transport is not ballistic but diffusive.
 Therefore, the observed $B$-periodic quantum oscillations cannot be attributed solely to the AB effect.
 Instead, these oscillations are likely a result of AAS interference, which typically arises from coherent backscattering along time-reversed paths in disordered systems or in networks of multiply connected loops \cite{umbach1986, naud2001}.
-Moreover, the presence of resistance maxima at $B$ = 0 across all temperatures (Fig. 1a) and exponential decay with magnetic field (Fig. 5b) further support the interpretation of AAS oscillations.
+Moreover, the presence of resistance maxima at $B$ = 0 across all temperatures (Fig.~\ref{F1}a) and exponential decay with magnetic field (Fig.~\ref{F5}b) further support the interpretation of AAS oscillations.